BULAB7/EHMT/README.md

-# Efficient Hierarchical Modeling Tracker with Temporal Contexts for UAV Tracking (EHMT)
+# Efficient Template Distinction Modeling Tracker with Temporal Contexts (ETDMT)

 Relevant material will be released upon acceptance of the paper.